 The Group has experienced the negative effect of the COVID-19 pandemic in its 2020 operations across most of its segments, varying in terms of magnitude.
 However, because of the diverse business portfolio of the Group covering different industries and to a certain extent, geographical location , the overall effect has been cushioned.
-In addition, significant improvements have been felt in the latter part of 2020 as the economy started to improve.
+In addition, significant improvements have been felt in the latter part of 2020 as the economy started to improve, and has been continuing during the first nine months of 2021 as the community quarantine starts to ease down.